-Conclusions on Changes in the Number of School Buildings
+Conclusions on Changes in the Number of Schools

+There are increased marginal costs to operating additional schools, even when additional schools are colocated with other schools in a single building.
+These marginal costs may include costs of administration, specialized instructional programming, student support, and operations.
+Opening new school buildings adds to these costs.
 The cost of owning and operating school buildings amounts to five to 10 percent of district budgets, including both debt service and operating costs (e.g. utilities and maintenance).
 The vast majority of building costs are fixed, meaning that costs remain the same regardless of whether a building is fully or partially utilized.
-In many cases, it is possible for districts to close a school building and redistribute its students to other schools.
-However, school closures are often delayed or thwarted because of factors such as community resistance to school closures or transportation issues that arise from the need to bus students to other, possibly distant, schools.
+In many cases, it is possible for districts to close a school building and redistribute students to other schools.
+However, school closures are often delayed or thwarted because of factors such as community resistance or transportation issues that arise from the need to bus students to other, possibly distant, schools.

-The recent declines in birth rates in many areas across Maryland since 2008 will lead to commensurate declines in school enrollment, creating the possibility that a number of school buildings could be underutilized for a number of years.
-This is true even though the economy, and possibly birth rates, may begin to rebound.
-Over the next several years, birth rates and elementary school attendance should be monitored by district administrators to determine whether birth rates are beginning to rise.
-Even if birth rates remain low, thus warranting school building closures, it may be wise to retain school buildings rather than sell them in the event that an economic rebound results in increasing birth rates.
+Since 2008, birth rates have been declining in many areas across Maryland.
+These declines in birth rates will lead to commensurate declines in school enrollment, opening up the possibility that a number of school programs and buildings will be underutilized for a number of years.
+This possibility exists even though the economy may begin to rebound, and birth rates may begin to rebound along with it.
+Over the next several years, district administrators should monitor birth rates and elementary school attendance to determine whether birth rates are beginning to rise.
+If districts do carry out school building closures, it may be wise for districts to retain school buildings, rather than sell them, in the event that an economic rebound results in increasing birth rates.
 This is particularly true for secondary schools.
-If birth rates and subsequent school enrollment increase to prior levels over time, the school buildings will be available to accommodate the increased numbers of students.
+If birth rates and, subsequently, school enrollment numbers increase to prior levels over time, then the school buildings will be available to accommodate the increased numbers of students.

-Recommendations on Changes in the Number of School Buildings
+Recommendations on Changes in the Number of Schools

-School building capacities should be calculated with a modern school program in mind - a program including small group instruction and tailored instruction for students with special education needs.
+School program and building capacities should be calculated with the needs of students and a contemporary school program in mind.
 Enrollment projections should be updated annually and measured against school building capacities.
-Socioeconomic and demographic factors that affect ELL program requirements should also be researched and monitored because an increasing number of immigrant students entering Maryland schools would require higher capacity school buildings as well as higher numbers of specialized staff to work with ELL students.
-School systems may need technical assistance to help create and analyze detailed enrollment projections, both by school attendance area and by student subgroups (e.g. Title I, ELL, and special education).
+Socioeconomic and demographic factors that affect ELL program requirements should also be researched and monitored because an increasing number of immigrant students entering Maryland schools would require higher-capacity school buildings as well as higher numbers of specialized programs and staff to serve ELL students.
+School systems may need technical assistance to help create and analyze detailed enrollment projections, based on both school attendance areas and student subgroups (e.g. Title I, ELL, and special education).
 During this especially uncertain period of birth rate fluctuation, other state agencies should make efforts to collect and share relevant information as quickly as possible.
 If these enrollment projections warrant redistricting and/or school closures, then school systems may need additional technical assistance to implement these difficult changes.